 Although we are in a very rural area, the countryside is not silent, and is also a working environment of course.
 There is a rural lane along one edge of the site.
 At certain times of year (silage/hay/barley harvest for example) there may be fairly frequent tractor activity on this lane.
 However, there are also long periods with no traffic and we think you will find Ruby’s Orchard very peaceful.
 The camping area is not right next to the lane and is screened from the lane by trees.

 There is a public footpath running along one border of Ruby’s Orchard.
 This marks one of our boundaries.
 Please respect our neighbours by not trespassing.

 Ruby’s Orchard is intended to be a quiet camp, so please respect this.

-Remember there is NO electricity on site, so you will need to bring your own solar/car chargers for any devices you wish to use, or take the opportunity to completely chill out – and leave them at home!
+Remember there is NO mains electricity on site, so you will need to bring your own solar/car chargers for any devices you wish to use, or take the opportunity to completely chill out – and leave them at home!

 It is your responsibility to keep the tents, toilet and shower areas clean and leave them as you find them (cleaning things provided).
-The owner will visit every day or 2 to re-stock loo roll, ice-blocks etc, and you will be given a mobile number to use if you encounter any problems.
+Lynne the owner will visit every day or 2 to re-stock loo rolls, ice-blocks etc, and you will be given a mobile number to use if you encounter any problems.